kreatolinux/src/man/kpkg.conf.5.md

 * cc: Set the CC environment variable when the package is building.
 Defaults to gcc.
 * cxx: Set the CXX environment variable when the package is building.
 Defaults to g++.
 * ccache: Boolean to enable ccache.
 Defaults to `false`.
 Will only have an effect if ccache is installed.
+* cxxflags: Sets the CXXFLAGS environment variable on build.
+Defaults to nothing.
+* cflags: Sets the CFLAGS environment variable on build.
+Defaults to nothing.

 ## REPOSITORIES
 * repoDirs: Repository directories.
 Must line up with repoLinks.
 Seperate by space.